soedinglab/transannot/README.md

 ## Running

-### tmp
+### about tmp

 `tmp` is a folder to keep temporary files.
-Default all the intermediate outputs will be kept in this folder after running each module.
+By the default all the intermediate outputs will be kept in this folder after running each module.
 To clear tmp pass `--remove-tmp-files` parameter.

 ### Modules

 * `assembly`            Assemble ...
 * `annotate`            Annotate with rbh ...
 * `contamination`       Check for the contamination with `mmseqs easy-taxonomy`
-* `createdb`            Create mmseqs database from the sequence, which was not assembled with transannot plass
+* `createdb`            Create mmseqs database from the sequence, which was not assembled with transannot assembly
 * `downloaddb`          Download database to search against

 ### Dowloading databases